Dumbarton F.C.: Stadium

 Prior to December 2000, the team played at Boghead Park from 1879 until the end of the 1999–00 season; at that time their tenure of 121 years was the longest a senior Scottish club had stayed at the same ground.
 Between May and November 2000, Dumbarton shared Cliftonhill in Coatbridge with Albion Rovers.

-In November 2014 the club's owners, Brabco, formally announced their intention to move to a new ground after only 15 years at their home, situated in what is Young's Farm to the North of Dumbarton between Dalreoch and Renton.
+In November 2014 the club's owners at the time, Brabco, formally announced their intention to move to a new ground after only 15 years at their home, situated in what is Young's Farm to the North of Dumbarton between Dalreoch and Renton.
 The proposed development would have doubled the existing capacity to 4,000, with the existing site being used to build 180 houses and a walkway along the River Clyde connecting the town centre with Dumbarton Castle.
 The plans were rejected by West Dunbartonshire Council in March 2018.

 Attendances

 Supporters and culture

 Dumbarton were the first league club in Scotland to have a supporters' trust, which works to strengthen the links between the club and the fans.
-The trust own a significant number of shares in the club and are the fourth largest shareholder.
-Following a £25,000 direct investment, the trust also has a representative on the club board of directors.
-The supporters' trust works with the club to produce the match programme & run the club website.
-As well as those important functions, the trust's main role at the club is that of overseeing commercial activity.
+The trust owned a significant number of shares in the club and were the fourth largest shareholder prior to Mario Lapointe's takeover in 2025.
+The supporters' trust works with the club to produce the match programme and run the club website.

-One of the main ways supporters back the club financially is by playing the club's weekly lottery.
-Launched in association with Our Club Lotto by supporters trust board member Stephanie Park in 2020, fans of the club have raised thousands of pounds through their entries.
-Draws to win up to £10,000 take place every Wednesday night with all profits reinvested into the running of the football club.